About baby carriers, slings and backpacks

 - Ensure the carrier is appropriate for different seasons and won’t make your baby overheat in the warmer months.

-- If you plan to use the carrier as your baby grows, look for a carrier that you can change around so your baby can face out.
+- If you plan to use the carrier as your baby grows, look for a carrier that you can change around so your baby can face forwards.

-- Use your baby carrier only until your baby feels too heavy or uncomfortable to carry safely.
+- Stop using the carrier when your baby feels too heavy or uncomfortable to carry safely.
+Check the carrier’s instructions for the maximum weight the carrier can handle.

-Here’s how to secure your baby in a carrier, sling or backpack and use this equipment safely.
+Here’s how to secure your child in a carrier, sling or backpack and use this equipment safely.

-Securing babies in carriers, slings and backpacks: general tips
+Securing children in carriers, slings and backpacks: general tips

-- Read the tags for height and weight, and use the right baby carrier for your baby’s size.
+- Read the tags for height and weight, and use the right carrier for your child’s size.

-- Tighten the straps before you put your baby in, then use the body straps and limb restraints to provide a snug, secure fit.
+- Tighten the straps before you put your child in the carrier, then use the straps to get a snug, secure fit.

 - Make sure you can adjust all straps firmly with one hand.

-- Get someone to help you put your baby in the carrier until you get used to doing it on your own.
-Some people find it helpful to practise with a doll or teddy before putting the baby in.
+- Get someone to help you put your child in the carrier until you get used to doing it on your own.
+Some people find it helps to practise with a doll or teddy before putting the baby in.

 Using carriers, slings and backpacks: general tips